techidaily/site-games-able/source/_posts/discovering-hidden-gems-indie-game-search-tips.md

 ## 1 Use Tags and Filters

  On itch.io, you can use various tags and filters to find great indie games.
-I am a big fan of[roguelite video games](http://www.makeuseof.com/what-are-roguelike-and-roguelite-video-games/) , so I use the**Roguelite** tag to ensure I only see the relevant results.
+I am a big fan of [roguelite video games](http://www.makeuseof.com/what-are-roguelike-and-roguelite-video-games/) , so I use the**Roguelite** tag to ensure I only see the relevant results.

  On the itch.io homepage, you will find the frequently used tags in the**Popular Tags** section on the left.
 But if you want to search for a particular tag, click the**Browse All Tags** link.